Dre Campbell Farm

 5. Stinging Nettle

-These are also common edible weeds in the garden that are useful as culinary additives.
+These are also common edible weeds in the garden, useful as culinary additives.
 Cooking will neutralize the sting, and the nettles will become a very tasty addition to sweet and savory dishes.

-Cooks have long valued stinging nettle for providing extra flavor to omelets or adding it to vegetable-based cakes.
+Cooks have long valued stinging nettle for its extra flavor in omelets or for adding it to vegetable-based cakes.

 Moreover, stinging nettle can replace or supplement spinach in many recipes.
 They also add plenty of iron to the meal [2].